fpicalausa/Color-Column/README.md

 Color Columns for Visual Studio 2012
 ====================================

-A visual studio extension to highlight user-defined columns.
+A visual studio extension to highlight columns in the text editor.

 Features
 --------

-* Colored columns at specific columns (ala set cc=80,120)
+* Colored columns at specific columns (a la set cc=80,120 in Vim)
 * Colored columns when word wrapping is enabled
-* Highlighting of the cursor column (ala set cuc)
+* Highlighting of the cursor column (a la set cuc in Vim)
 * Editable colors (through visual studio's colors settings)
 * An options page to set the columns that must be colored